FESTIVAL DETAILS

 Festival Concert

-The festival will conclude with a public concert featuring Safonia, selections from local high school and adult treble groups, and a collaborative performance showcasing all festival participants.
-This year, we are excited to announce that all performance pieces will be by women composers.
-The concert will be held at 5:00pm on Saturday, May 31, 2025, at Mountain Range High School, 12500 Huron St, Westminster, CO 80234.
+The festival will conclude with a public pay-what-you-can concert featuring Safonia, selections from local high school and adult treble groups, and a collaborative performance showcasing all festival participants.
+This year, we are excited to announce that all performance pieces will highlight text and the unique way that poetry can be elevated through choral music.
+The concert will be held at 5:00pm on Saturday, April 18, 2026, at Mountain Range High School, 12500 Huron St, Westminster, CO 80234.

 Guest Performing Choirs

-We are thrilled to invite your choir or group to perform 1-2 pieces in the 2025 Colorado Treble Festival!
+We are thrilled to invite your community choir or group to perform 1 piece in the 2026 Colorado Treble Festival!

 All singers in the guest choir must also participate in the entire day of the festival.
 While you are welcome to bring a small group from your choir, all that perform at the Festival Concert must attend the full day of workshops and perform the three festival pieces along with their choir selections.